Divorce for Women

 If you find yourself in the middle of a divorce, chances are that it’s only your first or second time experiencing it, and you feel completely unprepared.
 And what with traditional family roles still firmly in place, and the gender pay gap a very real thing, women are often frequently worse off financially than a man upon a divorce.
 Below are some of the best pieces of divorce advice for women to help you plan and ensure a smooth(er) transition.

 - Get advice.
 First, set up an appointment with a divorce attorney.
 This is one of the most important pieces of divorce advice for women.
 Remember, divorce attorneys will have gone through this process likely hundreds of times and will know what to expect.
 They can give you solid advice about when to file, what to ask for, and things to beware of.
-Even if you think you cannot afford to hire an attorney for your case, most attorneys will offer a free or affordable initial consultation.
+Even if you think you cannot afford to hire an attorney for your case, most attorneys will offer a free initial consultation.
 Take advantage and get as much information as early as you can.
 Next, find a financial advisor.
 Explain to them that you want to know how to prepare for a divorce.
 They can help you find out how much money you will need after separating and can give you advice on how to build your own estate after the divorce.
 A word of warning, though – don't take any action based on the financial advisor until you also speak to an attorney.
 Moving money around before a divorce can lead to less than ideal outcomes.

 - Set up a nest egg.
 In most, but not all, cases, women often earn somewhat less than their husbands.
 Before filing for divorce – if possible – start setting some money aside in an account that only you have access to.
 You should aim to have enough money to support yourself for about three months.
 This will give you time to obtain court orders for temporary support if necessary.
 Having money in your own account will also help bolster your credit score, which can be crucial to rebuilding your life after a divorce.